 Equation 1 is the pixel clock formula:

-where the frames per second (Fps) varies from 24Hz to 70Hz (60Hz is common) and the blanking varies from 3% to 39%.
+Frames per second (FPS) is the refresh rate and varies from 24Hz to 70Hz (60Hz is common) and the blanking varies from 3% to 39%.

 If the SerDes don’t meet these parameters, data on the TFT LCD display may display incorrectly, or not at all, and cause the HMI system to function unexpectedly.